 I was born in Columbus, Ohio.
 My father was an English professor.
 My mother was a stay-at-home mom, who later started her own small art gallery.
-I was a nerdy stay-in-my-room with a book kind of kid.
+I was a stay-in-my-room with a book kid.

 We spent a year in England when I was 12.
 It was the most exciting trauma of my life.
 I went to an all boys school.
 I wore a uniform.
 I had to learn to write with a fountain pen.
 Everyone regarded me as an oddity (so no change there).
 My brother and I were allowed to roam around London on the tube to our hearts' content.
 What proved daunting at first was not so bad once you got the hang of it.
 It ended up being a very good year.
 It was the first time I had friends who were boys.
 It was the first time I felt grown up.
 It made me a permanent anglophile.
 I've spent some months in England out of every year since then.

-At the University of Chicago we were all nerds and geeks avant la lettre
+At the University of Chicago we were all geeks avant la lettre

 .
 I majored in history and wrote a senior thesis on the monarchy under Queen Victoria.